aiven/devportal/docs/products/kafka/kafka-connect/howto/mongodb-poll-source-connector.rst

 Setup a MongoDB source connector with Aiven Console
 -------------------------------------------------------

-The following example demonstrates how to setup an Apache Kafka MongoDB source connector using the :ref:`Aiven Console <https://console.aiven.io/>`_.
+The following example demonstrates how to setup an Apache Kafka MongoDB source connector using the `Aiven Console <https://console.aiven.io/>`_.

 Define a Kafka Connect configuration file
 '''''''''''''''''''''''''''''''''''''''''